Mantej-Singh/Mantej-Singh/README.md

 - 💬 Ask me about: Python, Flask, PC building, Windows, Android.
 - 📫 How to reach me: my email is the best way
 - 😄 Pronouns: You can call me Tej
-- 🔭 My favorite game: CS 1.6 (yes, I am old school)
+- :video_game: My favorite game: CS 1.6 (yes, I am old school)
 - ⚡ Fun fact: I learned massage and acupressure from The Himalayas

 <!--